quicwg/base-drafts/draft-ietf-quic-transport.md

 linkability with a previously used flow label, as this would enable correlating activity on multiple paths (see {{migration-linkability}}).

-A possible implementation is to compute the flow label as a one-way hash function of the source and destination addresses, source and destination UDP ports, destination CID, and a local secret.
+A possible implementation is to compute the flow label as a cryptographic hash function of the source and destination addresses, source and destination UDP ports, destination CID, and a local secret.

 # Connection Termination {#termination}